 Operation Pilluted is another federal operation that hopes to reduce opioid destruction in Arkansas by targeting the largest sources of illegally diverted pharmaceuticals amongst the neighboring states of Louisiana, Mississippi, and Alabama.
 Despite all of these great efforts, opioids continue to be a problem for Arkansas as 235.9 million pills were sold across the state in 2016.

-Alcohol Abuse in Little Rock
+Alcohol Abuse In Little Rock

 Little Rock is not struggling with just drug abuse, however; alcohol use and dependency is an additional problem for the Arkansan city’s population.
 Pulaski County has a higher percentage of adult excessive drinking compared to the rest of the state, which is already significantly high.
 The rate of Arkansas adults both heavily and binge drinking has steadily increased since 2014, with 132,000 Arkansans reporting heavy alcohol use in 2018.
 Binge drinking significantly raises the risk of developing an alcohol use disorder and chances of alcohol-related disease/injury.
 Correlatively, the death rate of alcoholic liver disease in Arkansas is the highest it’s been since 2008.

-Addiction Treatment in Little Rock
+Addiction Treatment In Little Rock

 Getting treatment is one of the most important life changes someone battling with addiction can make, and it’s crucial that someone know all their options before making a decision.
 Little Rock is home to over 15 rehab centers and substance abuse treatment facilities, and there are countless more throughout the state.
-If you are someone who is struggling with addiction, whether it be to prescription pain medications or alcohol, please contact a dedicated treatment provider today.
+If you are someone who is struggling with addiction, whether it be to prescription pain medications or alcohol, contact a treatment provider today.